Xt-Editor/Xt-Editor-Xt-Core/doc/markdown/IDEAS.md

     modify behaviour in each major-mode (buffer-local basis) - this could be 'hard wrapping', syntax checking or spell checking.

-    It is my intention to base xtensis upon this model of major and minor modes, and use that to the highest advantage available.
+    It is my intention to base Xt upon this model of major and minor modes, and use that to the highest advantage available.

 ### Optional client/server architecture